pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~

 A process application is as reliable as the atomicity of its database transactions,
-just like a ratchet is as strong as its teeth and pawl.
-The atomicity of the
+just like a ratchet is as strong as its teeth (notification log) and pawl (tracking
-database transactions guarantees separately the reliability of both the notification
-log being consumed (teeth) and the notification tracking records (pawl).
+records).

 If some of the new records can't be written, then none are.
 If anything goes wrong
 before all the records have been written, the transaction will abort, and none of
 the records will be written.
-On the other hand, if a tracking record has been written,
+On the other hand, if a tracking record is written,
-then so will any new event records, and the process will have fully completed an atomic
+then so are any new event records, and the process has fully completed an atomic
 progression.

 The atomicity of the recording and consumption determines the production as atomic: